-In a clinical trial with our lead program SYNB1618, we have demonstrated consumption of a phenylalanine (Phe), an amino acid that accumulates in a rare metabolic disorder known as PKU, and are expanding our pipeline based on learnings from this program.
-We have also demonstrated with our preclinical candidate SYNB8802 that it can consume dietary oxalate and reduce hyperoxaluria in animal models.
-We are designing SYNB8802 to be tested in patients with Enteric Hyperoxaluria, a disease which leads to dangerously high levels of urinary oxalate and for which patients have few treatment options today.
+In a clinical trial of SYNB1618, we demonstrated consumption of phenylalanine (Phe) and production of strain specific biomarkers of activity in both healthy volunteers and patients.
+Phe is an amino acid that accumulates in a rare metabolic disorder known as PKU.
+We are currently executing a clinical trial of SYNB1618 in patients with PKU, a disease which leads to severe neurocognitive complications and for which patients have few approved therapies today.